EMMANUEL-SUNMBOLA/RUST/README.md

             }

             pub fn square(x: i32, c: char, d: &str){
-                // use char when expecting only 1 letter or character
+                // use char when expecting only 1 letter or character || use single quotes for char ''
-                // use str when you're expecting more than 1 letter or character
+                // use str when you're expecting more than 1 letter or character || use double quotes "" for strings

                 println!("the square of {} is {}", x, x*x);
                 println!("the character of {} is {}", x, c);